DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Your professional qualifications

-You can find out more about [getting a statement of comparability from the UKENIC](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
+You can find out more about [getting a statement of comparability from the UK ENIC](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you'll need scans or photographs of your original documents.

 ## Train to teach in England